knejadfard/rkern/README.md

 - [x] Migrate the kernel source to C++ (will probablly have to be pure C++ without any libraries).
 - [x] Migrate from Make to CMake.
 - [x] Compile with riscv32 target.
-- [ ] Add ability to compile with either GCC or LLVM toolchains.
+- [x] Add ability to compile with either GCC or LLVM toolchains.
 - [ ] Run the kernel on a dev board ([HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b)).
 - [ ] Implement I2C driver and test with an OLED display peripheral.
 - [ ] Implement SPI driver.
 - [ ] Implement UART driver.

 ## Building the Kernel Binary
-Currently only the LLVM/Clang is supported.
-While there is some preliminary sections in the CMake file for making GCC/G++ compilation work, it is currently in a non-working state.
-Support for GCC/G++ will be added soon.

-Assuming you have LLVM/Clang available on the machine running the build, you can build the kernel using the following:
+In order to build the kernel using the LLVM toolchain, the following flow can be used:
 ```
 # assuming you are in the project's source root
 mkdir build